Expand Your Income: Offer Digital Products Alongside Your Services

 To get your product on the market quickly, I suggest you look at material you’ve already created.

-• Have you written blog posts or articles that could be worked into an e-book?
+• Have you written blog posts or articles that could be compiled into an e-book?

-• Have you delivered teleclasses of which you could sell the recordings?
+• Have you delivered webinars that you could sell as recordings?

-• If you’ve ever prepared a presentation, seminar, or workshop, how difficult would it be for you to develop that material into an e-book or online course?
+• If you’ve prepared a presentation, seminar, or workshop, could you to develop that material into an e-book or online course?

 If you don’t have anything to repurpose and you’re not up to creating something from scratch, look into PLR (Private Label Rights) content, which is pre-written material you purchase the right to use.
-It’s usually not very expensive, and in most cases, you tweak it to make it your own before packaging it as a product.
-Here are a few examples:
+It’s usually inexpensive, and in most cases, you can tweak it to make it your own before packaging it as a product.
+Here are some examples from vendors whose materials I consider high quality:

 Ecommerce Solutions

-Shopping cart software allowing customers to purchase items online has come a long way since it emerged in the mid 1990s.
-There are now countless tools and services available to completely automate the sale of digital products, so you don’t have to process orders manually.
+Ecommerce has come a long way since it emerged in the mid-1990s.
+There are now countless tools and services to automate the sale of digital products so you don’t have to process orders manually.
 Here are just a few.

 Shopping Cart Services